 Introduces the artistic heritage of western culture, prehistoric through medieval times.
 Emphasizes the development of art forms reflecting the socio-religious experience and aesthetic sensibilities of the historical periods covered.
 For art and non-art majors.

-Transfer Status: Transferable to UC/CSU, see counselor for limitations.
+Transfer Status: Transferable to UC/CSŬ, see counselor for limitations.

-ART 1H (CAN ART 2) 3.0 units
+ART 1H (CAN ART 2)

 Honors Art and Civilization